Kataglyphis/jotrockenmitlocken/assets/documents/footer/contactEn.md

 - **Please note,**
   - that we value a respectful interaction.
 Inquiries containing insults, vulgar language, or degrading statements will not be answered.
-  - that I cannot provide legal advice or offer individual consultations.